JScott/ViveGrip/Assets/ViveGrip/Examples/README.md

 As the extension documentation explains, you can adjust core functionality with scripts that hook into Vive Grip events.
 This cube has scripts that use these events to transform the default grab setting into a toggle for the cube and change how the cube is highlighted.

-For the grab, we simply toggle the grab when the object is released, similar to what we see for the tar ball.
+For the grab, I simply toggle the grab when the object is released, similar to the tar ball.
 There's also a small countdown to make sure that simply releasing the grab after some time won't toggle it.

 The highlight disables the default behaviour by disabling `ViveGrip_Highlighter`.
 It then replaces it with its own logic that modifies the renderer's textures instead of its colours.